Wishing you all a Merry Christmas and a Happy New Year from Octopus Clinic!

-Our clinic is open with experts providing both online and face-to-face appointments.
+Our clinic will be open from the 2nd January 2025 with experts providing both online and face-to-face appointments.
 Book Online Now

 As a physiotherapist working with people with persistent pain and unresolved injures, ensuring that my empathy antennae are on full beam is very important.
 I work with people whose lives have been thrown upside down by pain and the restrictions that come with it and, although I absolutely love my job, there are times when it can be mentally and emotionally tiring.
 I believe that the best things in life often involve hard work but I also have to be careful not to end up with empathy burnout, and that’s where boundaries come in… or so I thought.